 The Batwa Pygmies – Life after Eviction from the Forests

 Having re-settled outside the Bwindi, Mgahinga and Echuya forests, life was never the same for the Batwa people.
-They were not prepared for the challenges of life outside the forest.
+They were not prepared for the new challenges they would face outside the forests.
 This life involved farming, petty trade, business principles or toiling to make ends meet.
 This kind of life was alien to the Batwa who were accustomed to gathering free wild fruits, hunting small game and enjoying free honey in the forest.
-Now the Batwa had to live with tribal groups they had avoid and had to deal with discrimination.
+Now the Batwa had to live with tribal groups they had avoided and had to deal with discrimination.

 The Present Day Batwa People